 Malla Period (1200-1769A.D.)

 Another famous Malla king was Pratap Malla, he was influenced by religion, music, and the art of warfare.
-Pratap Malla was a Hindu, but he accepted other religions-Buddhism etc. He reconstructed the Buddhist shrine of Swayambunath, built Krishna Mandir, the Shrine of Taleju, Rani Pokhari as well as Guheswari temple.
+Pratap Malla was a Hindu, but he accepted other religions-Buddhism, etc. He reconstructed the Buddhist shrine of Swayambunath, built Krishna Mandir, the Shrine of Taleju, Rani Pokhari as well as Guheswari temple.

-Jaya Prakash Malla was the last King of Kantipur in Malla period, today known as Kathmandu.
+Jaya Prakash Malla was the last King of Kantipur in the Malla period, today known as Kathmandu.
 During his rule, Kantipur was attacked by Gorkha King Prithvi Narayan Shah.
-He tried to save the valley from the assault by Gorkha, calling for unity among the three states around Kathmandu, but could not successes.
-Calling the army from the East India Company was also not fruitful and ultimately the war, finally he was lost his thorny and state by Gorkha.
+He tried to save the valley from the assault by Gorkha, calling for unity among the three states around Kathmandu, but could not succeed.
+Calling the army from the East India Company was also not fruitful and ultimately the war, finally was lost thorny and state by Gorkha.
 Fighting within his family was also partly to blame.
-The last King of Malla period ‘Ranjit Malla’ was the king of Bhaktapur.
+The last King of the Malla period ‘Ranjit Malla’ was the king of Bhaktapur.
 As a lover of rare and precious things, he added many courtyards at his palace and to improve economic conditions in his kingdom, he imported silver exporting it as coins.
-‘Aridev Malla’, ‘Yaksha Malla’ etc. are other kings from the Malla period.
+‘Aridev Malla’, ‘Yaksha Malla’, etc. are other kings from the Malla period.

 Shah Period (1769 to date)

 The new Shah rulers transferred their seats of power to Kathmandu.
-Altercation led to a two-year war with the British in between 1814 & 1816.
+The altercation led to a two-year war with the British in between 1814 & 1816.
 Nepal was defeated and the Sugauli Treaty was signed in 1816, under which Nepal lost one-third of its territory.
 Another provision had it that British citizens would reside in Kathmandu which brought great resentment among Nepalese.
 The borders were subsequently closed to foreigners not to be reopened until 1951.

-A "liberal" Rana prime minister proposed a new constitution offering a people's participation through an administrative system known as ‘Panchayat’.
+A "liberal" Rana prime minister proposed a new constitution offering people's participation through an administrative system known as ‘Panchayat’.
 Village elders would solve problems locally with leaders elected to a national Panchayat.
 But this new idea was soon discouraged by a successor.
 The Nepali Congress Party under the leadership of B.P.
 Koirala began the movement against the Rana rule.

 The rightful monarch King ‘Tribhuvan’ defenseless in his palace escapes to India under the simulation of pursuing in November 1950.
 The King returned from India and soon thereafter, the Ranas went to live in India.
-The period in between 1951 & 1959 passed with uncertainty as the King did not comply with his promise of holding elections for the constituent assembly.
+The period between 1951 & 1959 passed with uncertainty as the King did not comply with his promise of holding elections for the constituent assembly.
 Finally, only under pressure from the parties, King Mahendra declared elections for the parliament in 1959.

 The Nepali Congress unexpectedly got a majority in the new parliament.
 This led the King into doubt that he would be reduced to a ceremonial role and thus on 15 December 1960, banned the Nepali Congress and began a direct rule.
-Mahendra’s son King Birendra reinstated multipart after the movemenmt in 1989.
+Mahendra’s son King Birendra reinstated multipart after the movement in 1989.